Impact

 Become a neighborhood leader.
 If you live near Greenman, contact us about joining the resident leadership committee.

-Support place-based outcomes by sponsoring or donating to the Neighbor Project.
+Support place-based outcomes.
+By sponsoring or donating to the Neighbor Project.

 Why the Greenman neighborhood? be?